chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 Once two sets of cells have been selected the button to the right of 2:0 cells (diffexp button) becomes available as shown in Figure 3.
 Figure 3 also shows that the cell selection button is updated to show the number of cells currently selected.

-When the user selects the diffexp button, the client calculates the difference in expression levels for all of genes between the two sets of cells.
-It then display the 10 most differentially expressed genes in the right side bar along with a histogram of their expression levels.
+When the user selects the diffexp button, the client sends a request to the server which calculates the difference in expression levels for all of genes between the two sets of cells.
+It then returns the 10 most differentially expressed genes to the client which displays that information in the right side bar along with a histogram of their expression levels.

 This information does not currently persist between sessions.